Close

 If the fears and phobias of monsters, zombies, and other fictional evil spirits are already here, how can you help your child deal with them?

 1. Take the child’s fears seriously.
 Leave the lights on, if they are afraid of the dark.
 Look in the closet and under the bed if the child fears that monsters can crawl out of there.
-Show that you care and that you are ready to protect them from anything that they are afraid of, fictional or real.
+Show that you care and that you are ready to protect them from anything that they are afraid of, whether it’s real or stems from irrational fears.

 2. Be honest.
 You will have to find real answers to difficult questions about the fact that the grandmother died and will not come again, or how to protect themselves from a pedophile or aggressor, as well as where the Earth came from, and to hundreds of other questions.